COVID-19 Information

 • Senior-level visual or media arts credits or portfolio of work

-Please note: For applicants who have a senior-level visual arts or media arts credit (C, M or U levels) on their high school transcript, a portfolio submission is not required.
-For those without a senior-level visual arts or media arts credit, applicants are required to submit a portfolio of work to be considered for admission.
-Please submit your portfolio as a digital pdf file or include a website address with your application.
+Please note: For applicants who have a senior-level visual arts or media arts credit (C, M or U levels) on their high school transcript, a portfolio submission is not required to apply to take graphic design courses.
+Applicants without a senior-level visual arts or media arts credit, must submit a portfolio of work.
+Please submit your portfolio as a digital pdf file or include a website address with your graphic and design course application.

 Additional requirements